Brain (DC Comics): Fictional character biography

-During Grant Morrison's Doom Patrol run, Mallah places the Brain in Robotman's new body (Robotman's brain had been removed from it due to its malfunctioning).
-In his new body, the Brain confesses to Mallah he is in love with him.
-When Mallah reveals he feels the same way, the two kiss.
-However, Robotman's body, having developed sentience and vowed never to be enslaved by a brain again, triggers a self-destruct mechanism and explodes as they kiss.
+During Grant Morrison's Doom Patrol run, Mallah has the Brain placed in one of Robotman's bodies.
+The two confess their love for one another and kiss.
+However, Robotman's body had developed sentience and vowed never to be enslaved by a brain again.
+When Mallah places the Brain in Robotman's body, which triggers a self-destruct mechanism and explodes as the two kiss.
 The two later resurface (the Brain back to floating in a jar), with no explanation of how they survived the explosion.
-The Brotherhood begins raiding genetic research facilities to unlock the secrets of cloning and create a new body for the Brain, so he and Monsieur Mallah can resume their romance.
-After a short while the Brain's new clone body begins to break down, so he has Mallah rip off his head and put his brain back into another jar.

-In the Salvation Run storyline, Brain and Monsieur Mallah appear amongst the villains that were sent to the planet Cygnus 4019.
-An altercation between Monsieur Mallah and Gorilla Grodd ends with Grodd beating Monsieur Mallah to death with Brain's chassis, also killing Brain in the process.
+In Salvation Run, Brain and Mallah are among the villains exiled to the planet Cygnus 4019.
+An altercation between Mallah and Gorilla Grodd ends with Grodd beating Mallah to death with Brain's chassis, killing them both.